na-na-hi/renget/archive/megathread-movies-and-tv.md

 - [URL Safety Results](https://www.urlvoid.com/scan/hdtoday.ru/)

 ### ▶️ [HiMovies](https://himovies.sx/)
-- Users may find a large range of new films and web series on the website, most of them are in high definition quality.
+- Users may find a large range of new films and weseries on the website, most of them are in high definition quality.
 - [URL Safety Results](https://www.urlvoid.com/scan/himovies.sx/)

 ### ▶️ [Hurawatch](https://hurawatch.cc/)